danielward27/flowjax/README.md

 ## flowjax
 -------

-Normalising flow implementations in jax.
+Normalising flow implementations in JAX.
 Training a flow can be done in a few lines of code

 ```
 from flowjax.flows import BlockNeuralAutoregressiveFlow